myrrlyn/website-content/papers/resume.typ

 = Professional Experience

+#detail_heading([Google], [2026--], [Software Engineer])

-#detail_heading([Sub-Zero Group], [2023--present], [Senior Software Engineer])
+#detail_heading([Sub-Zero Group], [2023--2026], [Senior Software Engineer])

-I am the lead engineer on the human control surface for #wolfoven.
+I was the lead engineer on the human control surface for #wolfoven.
 The Wolf oven software suite, including my user-interface program, is a small network of microprocessors running C++ freestanding applications linked by a CAN bus.

-I also design the safety-critical software that implements compliance with UL 858 and 60730 Class-B standards, and drive our team’s CMake build system and CI automation processes.
+I also designed the safety-critical software that implements compliance with UL 858 and 60730 Class-B standards, and drove our team’s CMake build system and CI automation processes.

+I stepped down to help take care of my wife during a protracted illness.

 #detail_heading(fastly, [2021--2023], [Senior Software Engineer])